radiatecode/laravel-permission-name-generator/README.md

 /**
  * Exclude routes by controller
  *
- * [nt: Within the allowable controller we can exclude routes by specific controllers] */
+ * [NT: We can exclude routes by controllers.
+All the routes associated with controller will be excluded] */
 'exclude-controllers' => [
     /**